profectus-engine/profectus-docs/docs/guide/recipes/prestige.md

 }
 ```

-If you have multiple tiers of resets, you may add a `onReset` function to each reset that triggers the next reset before it.
-That will cause the resets to cascade.
+If you have multiple tiers of resets, you may add an `onReset` function to each reset that triggers the next reset before it, causing the resets to cascade.

 ## Branching resets

 A common pattern for reset mechanics is to display these various layers in a tree and have the tree propagate the resets for you.
-There are a couple utility functions to help you accomplish this: [createResetButton](../../api/modules/data/common#createresetbutton) and [createLayerTreeNode](../../api/modules/data/common#createlayertreenode).
-You'll typically place the tree itself in the `main` layer, and create a tree node for each layer.
-Then you can call the tree's `reset` function with the layer that's resetting and it'll propagate the reset as appropriate.
+There are a couple of utility functions to help you accomplish this: [createResetButton](../../api/modules/data/common#createresetbutton) and [createLayerTreeNode](../../api/modules/data/common#createlayertreenode).
+You'll typically place the tree itself in the `main` layer and create a tree node for each layer.
+Then you can call the tree's `reset` function with the layer that's resetting, and it will propagate the reset as appropriate.